alessia-corica/LAB1_Kunitz_project/README.md

-# LAB1_Kunitz_project
+# Building a Profile Hidden Markov Model for the Kunitz-type protease inhibitor domain
 ## Overview

-This project aims to identify Kunitz-type protease inhibitor domains by building a structure-informed profile Hidden Markov Model (HMM).
-The Kunitz domain is a highly conserved structural motif involved in the inhibition of serine proteases, and it appears across diverse species and protein architectures.
-By leveraging structural information from experimentally resolved proteins, the model is designed to capture key functional and conserved features of this domain.\
+This project aims to build a structure-informed profile Hidden Markov Model (HMM) able to identify Kunitz-tyoe protease inhibitor domains.
+The Kunitz domain is a highly conserved motif involved in the inhibition of serine proteases, found across diverse species and protein architectures.

-The objective of this study was to build a profile HMM trained on experimentally resolved structures of proteins annotated with the PF00014 domain.
-The alignment was derived from multiple structure superposition, aiming to preserve key functional and structural features (e.g., disulfide bridges).
-After training the model with HMMER, we tested it against curated positive and negative sets from UniProt/SwissProt.
-Final evaluation was performed using Matthews Correlation Coefficient (MCC), accuracy, precision, recall, and ROC analysis.\
-Misclassifications were further investigated through structural alignment using ChimeraX.
+By leveraging structural information from experimentally resolved proteins, the model is designed to capture key conserved features of this domain.

+The pipeline includes:
+- Selection and clustering of PDB structures annotated with PF00014
+- Structural alignment using PDBeFold to generate a structure-based MSA
+- HMM training using HMMER
+- Evaluation on curated positive and negative UniProt/SwissProt datasets
+- Performance metrics: MCC, accuracy, precision, recall, and ROC analysis
+- Structural validation of misclassified sequences using ChimeraX and AlphaFold models

+All scripts, data files, output tables, figures, and the final report are available in this repository.

-The work was carried out as part of the Laboratory of Bioinformatics 1 course during the MSc in Bioinformatics at the University of Bologna.
+> This work was developed as part of the Laboratory of Bioinformatics 1 course during the MSc in Bioinformatics at the University of Bologna.

 ## Required Tools & Packages